-“Employee Records” is often looked upon as a very transactional element in HR administration.
-But the impact of employee record-keeping on great talent and growth management cannot be undermined- it helps create a comprehensive view of all employees.
-And we are fast moving from “HR-does-it-all” to a self-service model of employee records maintenance, which ensures transparency and ownership at an employee-level.
-This is the way ahead for employee records management, and one that organizations must embrace by way of system changes.
+“Employee Records” are often seen as a very transactional element in HR administration.
+But, the impact of employee record-keeping on great talent and growth management cannot be undermined- it helps in creating a comprehensive view of all employees.
+And we are moving fast from “HR-does-it-all” to a self-service model of employee records maintenance.
+That ensures transparency and ownership at an employee level.

 Why maintain accurate employee records?